Ren'Py vs Pixi’VN

 Implementation of minigames

-With Ren'Py, for creating minigames with complex mechanics/animations, you need to use the Creator-Defined Displayables (CDD)
+With Ren'Py, for creating minigames with complex mechanics/animations, you need to use Creator-Defined Displayables (CDD)

 With Pixi’VN, you can use PixiJS to create minigames.
 PixiJS is a very powerful library that allows you to create complex animations and mechanics.
-The documentation and examples are very detailed and there are many developers using PixiJS.
+The documentation and examples are detailed, and there are many developers using PixiJS.

 UI implementation

-With Ren'Py, to create the user interface, you need to use screens
+With Ren'Py, to create the user interface, you use screens

 and styles

 .
 The recommended implementation is to draw a series of images and add them inside the canvas through the graphics components.
-The graphic components are very few, limiting and not very intuitive.
+The graphic components are limited and not very intuitive.

-With Pixi’VN, in addition to being able to use the components of PixiJS, you can also use systems such as React, Vue, Angular, etc. and install component libraries such as Material-UI, Bootstrap, etc. This allows you to create much more complex UI screens with excellent performance.
+With Pixi’VN, in addition to using the components of PixiJS, you can also use systems such as React, Vue, etc., and install component libraries such as Material-UI, Bootstrap, etc. This allows you to create much more complex UI screens with excellent performance.

 Performance and project size

-The performance and size of the project are very important factors to consider when choosing a framework.
+Performance and project size are important factors to consider when choosing a framework.

 Canvas libraries used: